 Introduction:

 Sterculia villosa, commonly known as the Elephant Rope Tree or Hairy Sterculia, is a botanical marvel with significant implications for biodiversity, cultural heritage, and economic sustenance.
-Belonging to the Sterculiaceae family (Now Malvaceae), this deciduous tree with large lobed leaves and yellow flowers is indigenous to subtropical and tropical regions (Ghani, 2003).
+Belonging to the Malvaceae family (earlier Sterculiaceae), this deciduous tree with large lobed leaves and yellow flowers is indigenous to subtropical and tropical regions (Ghani, 2003).
 Traditionally utilized as a diuretic and aphrodisiac in Indian traditional medicine, it also finds application in treating inflammation (Kumar et al., 2004; Namsa et al., 2009).
 This multipurpose plant aligns with global sustainability goals such as No Poverty, Zero Hunger, Good Health and Well-being, Quality Education, and Gender Equality, as it integrates seamlessly into local communities, offering diverse benefits.
 This comprehensive review explores the taxonomy, botanical characteristics, distribution, conservation status, and cultivation practices of S. villosa.
 Emphasizing its ecological importance, the paper details the tree's morphology, vernacular diversity, and cultural relevance.
 Despite being categorized as Least Concern by IUCN, the looming regional threat specifically in central India necessitates conscientious conservation efforts.
 The integration of sustainable cultivation practices aligns with the objectives of achieving Zero Hunger and fostering economic well-being within communities.
 This review delves into phenology, cultivation nuances, and propagation methods, advocating for sustainable management.
 A detailed analysis of phytochemical composition highlights flavonoids, terpenoids, and alkaloids, showcasing the therapeutic potential grounded in traditional Indian medicine.
 Beyond medicinal use, the review recognizes the culinary utility of S. villosa, contributing to the promotion of Quality Education by preserving traditional knowledge and practices.
 Economically, the tree's versatility is evident in wood utilization, fiber production, and gum extraction, impacting local economies and contributing to the overarching goal of No Poverty.
 Sterculia villosa stands as a botanical wonder with far-reaching influences on ecological equilibrium, cultural practices, and economic landscapes.
 The paper advocates for responsible conservation to ensure its sustained existence, emphasizing its pivotal role in biodiversity preservation and human well-being.
 The findings underscore the need for continued research, presenting a compelling case for harnessing the full spectrum of the plant's medicinal potential to address health challenges and promote Good Health and Well-being.

 Material and methods

 An exhaustive literature review was conducted, encompassing a comprehensive exploration of diverse resources, including prominent databases such as PubMed, Google Scholar, Web of Science, and Springer Nature.
 This thorough investigation involved employing various combinations of keywords to ensure inclusivity.
 Additionally, valuable insights were extracted from sources beyond traditional databases, such as pertinent websites and relevant thesis works.
-The overarching objective of this methodological approach was to comprehensively gather information pertaining to the Utility, Botany, Conservation, and Cultivation Aspects of the Sterculia villosa.
+The overarching objective of this methodological approach was to comprehensively gather information pertaining to the utility, botany, conservation, and cultivation aspects of the Sterculia villosa.

 Results and discussion: